cocopops9/SkinLesionClassification/IMAGE_VALIDATION_REPORT.md

 ## Conclusion

-After six different approaches, the key lessons are:
+After seven different approaches, the key lessons are:

 1. **Heuristic approaches fail** because medical images are too variable
 2. **MobileNet threshold approaches fail** because confidence scores are unreliable
 3. **Entropy-based approaches fail** because MobileNet doesn't produce expected patterns
-4. **The only reliable signals are very specific**: cats, dogs, and simple graphics
+4. **Minimal validation (cats/dogs only)** works but is too narrow
+5. **GradCAM focus analysis** is promising - uses the model's own behavior as signal

-The minimal validation approach (Approach 6) accepts the reality that:
+The GradCAM approach (Approach 7) represents a fundamental shift:
-- We cannot reliably validate medical images without a custom-trained model
-- Any "smart" approach will fail in one direction (too strict or too lenient)
-- The safest option is to only catch the most obvious non-medical content
+- Instead of negative detection ("what is NOT medical")
+- Use positive detection ("does it activate like a skin lesion should")
+- The classifier's attention patterns are a direct signal of whether the image matches training data

 **For production use, the recommended solution is**:
+- Implement GradCAM-based validation (Approach 7)
-- Train a custom binary classifier on medical vs non-medical images
+- If insufficient, train a custom binary classifier on medical vs non-medical images
 - Use a dataset of actual user uploads (with labels)
-- This is the only way to get reliable validation

 ---

 *Report updated: 2025-11-18*
 *Project: SkinLesionClassification*
-*Approaches tested: 6*
+*Approaches tested: 7*